Formerly known as User Email Feed

 In general, Dynamic Yield does not store personally identifiable information (PII) about your users.
 If users are identified using an email address, we hash the address before storing it so the email address can't be used.

-In order to deliver experiences that depend on personally identifiable information (PII) such as triggered emails or audience export, you need to upload a User Email Feed containing the information.
+To deliver experiences that depend on PII, such as triggered emails or audience export, you must upload a list of opted-in email addresses containing the information.

 - Go to Assets > Data Feeds and click New.

-- Select User Email Feed.
+- Select Opted-in Email Addresses feed.

 - Click Get Credentials and write down the S3 bucket details and the credentials.
 You can only generate new credentials twice.
-If you need to generate additional credentials, please open a support ticket.
+If you need to generate additional credentials, open a support ticket.

 For example: upload_2020-03-19_14-00

 - Whenever a new file is uploaded, synchronization to Dynamic Yield is initiated within a few minutes.

 After you create the feed, it appears in the Data Feeds list (Assets › Data Feeds).
 You can view the sync status, including any errors, and view details about the S3 storage and credentials by clicking Feed Source Details.
 Each user can generate the credentials only twice, for security reasons (imposed by AWS), so write them down in a secure location.
 If you've already generated credentials twice, and need to generate them again, contact Support.